scoskey/m0037/notes.md

 * propositional variable symbols: $P_1,P_2,P_3,\ldots$ (or sometimes $P,Q,R,\ldots$, $A,B,C,\ldots$, etc)
 * brackets, also called parentheses: '$($', '$)$'

 We will see later on that the connective symbols $\vee,\rightarrow,\leftrightarrow$ may all be avoided.
 Moreover, even the brackets may be avoided if one uses prefix notation instead of infix notation.
-(That is, if one writes $\wedge PQ$ instead of $(P\wedge Q)$.)
+(That is, if one writes $\mathord{\wedge}PQ$ instead of $(P\wedge Q)$.)
 For the moment we will continue with the more familiar infix notation.

 Next, a language should tell us how to put symbols from the alphabet together.